Radoslaw-Wolnik/juju_rand_game/README.md

 ## License

-This project is licensed under the [specify your license] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.